jupyterhub/jupyterhub/docs/source/explanation/singleuser.md

 A single-user server is a process running somewhere that is:

 1. accessible over http[s],
-2. authenticated via JupyterHub OAuth,
+2. authenticated via JupyterHub using OAuth 2.0,
 3. started by a [Spawner](spawners), and
 4. 'owned' by a single JupyterHub user

-(singleuser-auth)=

-## Single-user server authentication
+## The single-user server command

-Implementation-wise, JupyterHub single-user servers are a special-case of [](services), and as such use the same (oauth2) authentication mechanism (more on oauth in JupyterHub at [](oauth)).
-This is primarily implemented in the {class}`~.HubOAuth` class.

-The default single-user command, `jupyterhub-singleuser`, launches `jupyter-server`, the same program used when you run `jupyter lab` on your laptop.
+The Spawner's default single-user server startup command, `jupyterhub-singleuser`, launches `jupyter-server`, the same program used when you run `jupyter lab` on your laptop.
 (_It can also launch the legacy `jupyter-notebook` server_).
 That's why JupyterHub looks familiar to folks who are already using Jupyter at home or elsewhere.
 It's the same!
 `jupyterhub-singleuser` _customizes_ that program to change (approximately) one thing: **authenticate requests with JupyterHub**.

-`jupyter-server` allows customizing _how_ a user is authenticated when making requests to the server.
-By default, `jupyter-server` uses its own cookie to authenticate.
-If that cookie is not present, the server redirects you a login page and asks you to enter a password or token.
+(singleuser-auth)=

+## Single-user server authentication

+Implementation-wise, JupyterHub single-user servers are a special-case of {ref}`services` and as such use the same (OAuth) authentication mechanism (more on OAuth in JupyterHub at [](oauth)).
+This is primarily implemented in the {class}`~.HubOAuth` class.

 This code resides in `jupyterhub.singleuser` subpackage of JupyterHub.
 The main task of this code is to: